juanhcode/MyVideo/README.md

 # myvideo

-My Video is an app that allows you to watch videos from various categories by scrolling
+My Video is an app that allows you to watch videos from various categories by scrolling.